jls47/monkeyback/plan.md

 Back
--work on artist deletion when you have a chance -Artist deletion should be as such: every hour, if there are artists with no songs, delete them
+-work on artist deletion when you have a chance -Artist deletion should be as such: every hour, if there are artists with no songs, delete them -Work on a request that returns the ten most recent additions based on id

 VISION FOR BOTH